amirardalan/amirardalan.com/README.md

 ## Prisma ORM:

+The existing schema is configured for PostgreSQL.
+Update accordingly.
-Push new tables to db from `schema.prisma`:
+Update schema and push new tables to db from `schema.prisma`:

 ```bash
 yarn prisma db push